ibm-cloud-docs/solution-tutorials/android-mobile-push-analytics.md

 ## Download the code and complete required setup

-If you haven't downloaded the code yet, then use IBM Cloud Mobile dashboard to get the code by clicking on the  **Download Code** button under Projects > **Your Mobile Project**.
+If you haven't downloaded the code yet, then use IBM Cloud Mobile dashboard to get the code by clicking on the  **Download Code** button under Apps > **Your Mobile App**.
 The downloaded code comes with **Push Notifications** and **Mobile Analytics** client SDKs included.
 The client SDKs is available on Gradle and Maven.
 For this tutorial, you will use **Gradle**.

 1. Launch Android Studio > **Open an existing Android Studio project** and point to the downloaded code.